Bill Butler (cinematographer)

-Wilmer Cable Butler (April 7, 1921 – April 5, 2023) was an American cinematographer who was known for his work on The Conversation (1974), Jaws (1975), and three Rocky sequels.
-Butler also completed One Flew Over the Cuckoo's Nest (1975) after Haskell Wexler was fired from the production, and was subsequently nominated for an Academy Award for Best Cinematography.
+Wilmer Cable Butler, ASC (April 7, 1921 – April 5, 2023) was an American cinematographer, known for his contributions to the New Hollywood movement.
+He had notable collaborations with directors Francis Ford Coppola, Steven Spielberg, William Friedkin, and Ivan Reitman.
+His most notable films included The Conversation (1974), Jaws (1975), Grease (1978), and three Rocky sequels.

+He was nominated for an Academy Award and a BAFTA Award for his work on One Flew Over the Cuckoo's Nest (1975), which he completed after original cinematographer Haskell Wexler was fired from the production.
+He was also a two-time Primetime Emmy Award winner.

 Early life and education

 Wilmer Cable Butler was born on April 7, 1921, in Cripple Creek, Colorado.
 Butler spent the first five years of his life living in a log cabin on a homestead in Colorado, where his parents were farmers.
 He moved with his parents to Henry County when he was 5 years old and raised in Mount Pleasant, Iowa, a small college town.
 He graduated from Mount Pleasant High School in 1940.